orangedaisy/bshowco/slash/uses.md

 figuring out the best layout and flow for our office space.
 For now, enjoy the glimpse into the past.

-{% include 'figure' src='/assets/images/uses/desk_top.jpg' alt='Picture of my
-desk' caption='The desk in all its glory' %}
+{{ figure('/assets/images/uses/desk_top.jpg','Picture of my desk','The desk in all its glory') }}

-{% include 'figure' src='/assets/images/uses/desk_left.jpg' alt='Picture of
-the desk from the left side, looking right' caption='' %}
+{{ figure('/assets/images/uses/desk_left.jpg','Picture of the desk from the left side, looking right','') }}

-{% include 'figure' src='/assets/images/uses/desk_right.jpg' alt='Picture of
-the desk from the right side, looking left' caption='' %}
+{{ figure('/assets/images/uses/desk_right.jpg','Picture of the desk from the right side, looking left','') }}

-{% include 'figure' src='/assets/images/uses/reading_corner.jpg'
-alt='Picture of the reading corner, complete with Windsor chairs, a full bookshelf, and Tennessee Volunteers decor' caption='The cozy reading corner' %}
+{{ figure('/assets/images/uses/reading_corner.jpg','Picture of the reading corner, complete with Windsor chairs, a full bookshelf, and Tennessee Volunteers decor','The cozy reading corner') }}

 As a general rule, I do everything I can to keep my desk as spotless as possible.
 Clean workspace, clean mindset.
 There are some things that demand a